bharathsurya021/i18next-react-app-config/README.md

-# Getting Started with Create React App
+# Getting Started with React Translation App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Description

+In this project, i learnt how to internationalize an react app with multiple translation languages using i18next node packages module.
+It's a lightweight simple translation module with dynamic JSON storage.
+To load the translation from server i used i18next-http-backend which loads the translation from the default locales sub-directory inside public folder.
+Example folder structure: public/locales/en/translation.json

 ## Available Scripts